ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 ![someimage](/2/dnssettings.png)

-My iPad :apple_logo: sets all *DNS Request packets* to be delivered to `75.75.75.75` and 3 other addresses of Xfinity computers because when my iPad got its IP from my Xfinity router :computer: it additionally set these 4 addresses as [part of its *DHCP Response*](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Options).
-After the computer at `75.75.75.75` translates ("resolves") `burst.deno.dev` ->  `34.120.54.55 (.eg)` my iPad can craft *HTTPS Request packets* with that IP set as the destination IP.
+My iPad :apple_logo: sets all *DNS Request packets* to be delivered to `75.75.75.75` :computer: and 3 other [redundant](https://en.wikipedia.org/wiki/Redundancy_(engineering)) addresses of Xfinity computers in case `75.75.75.75` is unreachable.
+This is because when my iPad got its IP from my Xfinity router :computer: it additionally set these 4 addresses as [part of its *DHCP Response*](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Options).
+After the computer at `75.75.75.75` translates ("resolves") `burst.deno.dev` :arrow_right:  `34.120.54.55 (.eg)` my iPad can craft *HTTPS Request packets* with that IP set as the destination IP.
 Handing these request packets to my router will properly retrieve website content from the IP resolved by this DNS.
 I'll explain more about how Xfinity actually delivers :flight_departure: these packets after addressing another pressing issue...

 #### The Domain Name System :globe_with_meridians: